roshanis/10kings/chapter1_marthanda_varma_revised.md

 I was summoned to the king's private chamber near midnight, my old wounds aching in the wet heat.
 The corridors smelled of sandalwood, sweat, and something sharper beneath it that I would later recognise as the stench of burning teak and oil.
 Servants flattened themselves against the walls as I passed, their lamps throwing long, distorted shadows that turned every pillar into the silhouette of a man with a drawn blade.

-Marthanda Varma stood before a great map of Travancore laid out on a low table, his fingertips stained red where he had been pressing them into ink and onto noble estates.
+The king stood before a great map of Travancore laid out on a low table, his fingertips stained red where he had been pressing them into ink and onto noble estates.
 Dark hollows beneath his eyes spoke of weeks without sleep, but his hands were steady as he moved carved markers across the map with the slow precision of a man closing a trap he had envisioned for years.

 Ramayyan Dalawa knelt beside the table, blood trickling from a split lip where someone, somewhere, had objected to the night's work a little too loudly.

 "Your Majesty," the minister whispered, "the evidence against the Kazhakoottam lord is still circumstantial.
 A few letters.
 Rumours.
 Perhaps we could wait for more proof before..."

 The name hit like a musket ball.
 The Kazhakoottam raja had ridden beside me when I drilled his Nair horsemen for Colachel, laughing in the rain as we taught his men to wheel and feint.
-I had drunk toddy in his courtyard, listened to him curse Dutch arrogance in Malayalam saltier than the sea.
+I had drunk kallu in his courtyard, listened to him curse Dutch arrogance in Malayalam saltier than the sea.
+By morning they would hang him from the gate of his own tharavad.

+I felt my jaw tighten, nails biting into my palms behind my back.
+The king knew we were close; he had summoned me here to watch my friend's world burn the night before they took his life.
+It was a lesson written in fire, and a test.
+If I raged, I would join Kazhakoottam on the rope.
+If I swallowed it, I remained useful.
+I swallowed, and in that moment I knew I would not grow old under his banners.

 "Perhaps nothing."
 The king did not raise his voice; he did not need to.
 "Tell me, Ramayyan, what happens to kings who wait for traitors to strike first?"